South Staffordshire Railway: Cannock mineral traffic

 Although coalmining in the Cannock area had declined substantially in the post-war period, there were still several operational collieries in 1965.
 These declined, but changing activity by the coal and electricity generating industries resulted in novel traffic flows.
 Nevertheless in the late 1970s substantial closure had taken place, and even a new opencast location at Essington Wood closed in 1992.
 Rugeley 'B' power station opened in 1970.

 Incidents

 On 22 December 1859 one passenger jumped from a Walsall to Birmingham train near Perry Barr railway station and was killed, and others were injured, due to the train, using South Staffordshire Railway rolling stock, being derailed by one of its carriages shedding a tyre.

 The present day

-At present (2022) heavy rail passenger operation takes place from Bescot (now named Bescot Stadium) to Walsall; and on to Rugeley; and from Lichfield City Station to Lichfield Trent Valley.
+As of 2022 heavy rail passenger operation takes place from Bescot (now named Bescot Stadium) to Walsall; and on to Rugeley; and from Lichfield City Station to Lichfield Trent Valley.

 The line from Lichfield Trent Valley to Wichnor Junction has (2022) only one regular passenger service, the 08:11 Leeds to Plymouth, but it is used from time to time by trains between Burton and Birmingham when engineering works or other causes make the route through Kingsbury unavailable.